allenc125789/TCCR-OBS-ScreenDeck/README.md

 A school project i'm sharing on github.

-I'm in my school's Combat Robotics Club, and have been tasked with making the live-stream look nice and proffesional, thanks to having previous experience with OBS and live-stream production.
+I'm in my school's Combat Robotics Club, and have been tasked with making the live-stream look nice and professional, thanks to having previous experience with OBS and live-stream production.
 I made this script to help!

 This script has 2 main benefits: